digitalfondue/mjml4j/README.md

 Most of the mj-* tags are supported.
 It's currently missing:

  - ~~mj-include: will be implemented~~ implemented in 1.1.1
- - mj-style: the inline attribute will be ignored
+ - mj-style: the inline attribute will be ignored: will be supported when the work on css selector support is done.
+WIP
- - mj-html-attributes: will not be supported, as it requires a css selector
+ - mj-html-attributes: will be supported when the work on css selector support is done.
+WIP

 Additionally, no pretty print/minimization of the output is provided.